Shepherd Hills Tested: 2014 season

-2014 PBR Finals
+2014 PBR World Finals

 Shepherd Hills Tested made 11 outs in the 2014 season but had only one qualified ride, by Kasey Hayes.
 Hayes received a score of 91.50 points, and Tested had a buckoff percentage of 90.91 buckoff percentage.
-The bull has a 38-2 record for his four years on the BFTS.
+The bull had a 38-2 record for his four years on the BFTS.
 At the end of 2014, Shepherd Hills Tested ranked as of the top 5 bulls in the BFTS and received a second world championship nomination.

 On October 27, 2014, eight world champion bull contenders were announced for the PBR BFTS World Finals that year.
 The top 35 bull riders in the world voted to select the contenders.
 The finalists were Bushwacker, Mick E. Mouse, Asteroid, Air Time, Roy, I'm a Gangster Too, Fire & Smoke, and Shepherd Hills Tested.
 The bull who scored the highest during the finals became the World Champion Bull.
 The finals took place on October 22–25, 2014, at the Thomas and Mack Center in Las Vegas, Nevada.
-For Tested's first out at the finals, Kasey Hayes rode Tested for a second time, but it was what the PBR considers a subpar out, with a very low score of 79.25 points and a low bull score of 42.25 points.
+For Tested's first out at the finals, Kasey Hayes rode Tested for a second time, but it was what the PBR considered a subpar out, with a very low score of 79.25 points and a low bull score of 42.25 points.
 His other out was with Lachlan Richardson, whom he bucked off in 1.10 seconds, and earned an excellent bull score of 45 points.
 After completion of the championship round, the winner was announced on October 26.
 Bushwacker was the World Champion Bull that year, making it his third and last title as it was his final year competing.
 Shepherd Hills Tested came in second, earning the PBR Reserve World Champion Bull title.